JambonPasFrais/python-project-M1/README.md

    git clone https://github.com/JambonPasFrais/python-project-M1.git
    ```
 2. Make sure every package is installed as listed on top of this category

+### Website
-3. In the main directory, run:
+1. In the main directory, run:
    ```sh
    node index.js
    ```
-4. Click on the link in the console and go to http://localhost:4444
+2. Click on the link in the console and go to http://localhost:4444

+### Data analysis and visualization
+1. Execute the show_plots.py

+### AI
+1. Open the decision_tree.ipynb file in the AI directory on Jupyter or PyCharm
+2. AI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>